-- which you can see here - for two poor parish widows, one of whom was chosen by Dow himself.
-40 The details of his gift also give us an important insight into his attitude towards the poor, whom he bemoaned 'in these days are given untoo too much idleness and little labour ... and much seeking after alms how little soever it be'.
+- which you can see here - for two poor parish widows, one of whom was chosen by Dow himself.39 The details of his gift also give us an important insight into his attitude towards the poor, whom he bemoaned 'in these days are given untoo too much idleness and little labour ... and much seeking after alms how little soever it be'.
 Those in receipt of Dow's pension were also treated to a self-penned homily laden with moral superiority.
 Beginning with a reminder that the recipient is fortunate to have been chosen when so many are in need, they are then told to 'live in all charitable and christian sort with your neighbours and be peace and love makers to your power considering with yourselves that you be aged and therefore most meet for you to give good example'.
-41 Nevertheless, some of those who benefited from Dow's charity clearly had been anything but model citizens earlier in their lives.
-We have discovered, for example, later Dow pensioners who were excommunicated from the Church of England and presented at a local court for abusing St Botolph's minister.
-Moreover, at least two female pensioners had much earlier given birth to illegitimate children, one of whom was born in the local lockup or cage as it was known by contemporaries.
-Quite what Dow thought of such individuals, and how their earlier actions were reconciled with the requirements of his charity, would be extremely interesting to know, but the sources are silent on those issues.

-What is certain is that Dow was well respected and honoured in his own time, and there is a memorial to him in St Botolph's church, which you can see here, and apparently local parishioners still commemorate him to this day.
+40 Dow was certainly well respected and honoured in his own time, and there is a memorial to him in St Botolph's church, which you can see here, and on the last occasion I gave a talk about the parish, one of its current parishioners informed me that they still commemorate Dow to this day.
 But at least some of his contemporaries held an alternate view: in 1598, widow Tomkins, her maid and mistress Linkes were questioned by the alderman and several wealthy parishioners, and Tomkin's maid subsequently found guilty and imprisoned in Bridewell, for the offence of 'casting certen Fowle bowles of beastlynes agaynst Mr Robert Dow his backe doore'.
-42
+41

 While donors such as Dow clearly played a vital financial role in St Botolph's efforts to deal with its poor, the parish records also reveal much about the actual workings of its local system of relief.
 Abandoned children were often taken in by its residents, as with 'Marie a chylde that was founde in the streete ... neare a Dunghill ... nursed by henrie Mawkenewes wyfe'.
-43 Such children were sometimes named after where they were found, as in the case of both Edward and Dowsabella Portsoken, Buttolph the elder and even 'Ellen Street, a child so named because it was found in the street'.
-44 Payments made to a female parishioner indicate they were made on the basis that she took in John Parrye 'a poore childe for her own'.
-45 That there was some type of formal mechanism for the arrangement of care is indicated in the case of a single woman delivered of ... child in the streete ... [who] was conducted by dyvers women unto the house of Robert Acton ... [with] whome she did lately dwell and the said Robert Acton at the apoyntment of the constable ...
+Such children were sometimes named after where they were found, as in the case of both Edward and Dowsabella Portsoken, Buttolph the elder and even 'Ellen Street, a child so named because it was found in the street'.
+Payments made to a female parishioner indicate they were made on the basis that she took in John Parrye 'a poore childe for her own'.
+That there was some type of formal mechanism for the arrangement of care is indicated in the case of a single woman delivered of ... child in the streete ... [who] was conducted by dyvers women unto the house of Robert Acton ... [with] whome she did lately dwell and the said Robert Acton at the apoyntment of the constable ...
 Asigned her with her chlyd [to] lye at the house of William Cooke.
-46
+45